-Magnitude of supply/discharge; the quantity of liquid to be conveyed however large or medial determines the type of pipe you’d need for supply or waste discharge.
+The quantity of liquid to be conveyed however large or medial determines the type of pipe you’d need for supply or waste discharge.
 Domestic supply lines can supply number of housing units varying from one to tens of houses or an entire town, however necessary.
 The amount of water conveyed if heavy, requires a pipe type strong enough to withstand water weight and pressure.
 Using a pipe material such as a 1 inch PEX tube for water flow of 50 to 80 psi would be terrible.
 Materials such as steel would be majorly ideal for large underground supply, PPR pipes can then be utilized for smaller underground supplies.

 However, for waste discharge, typically PVC pipes are mainly implemented for small units.
 Combining housing units or having discharge for a large group of houses or a community would require the use of HDPE pipes.
 Cast iron or galvanized steel can be used although they are liable to rust and are quite expensive.
 Concrete pipes are just extravagant.
 Using a material too stiff for waste can backfire because movement of soil due to seismic activities can damage or break pipe.
 Drainage pipes are mostly buried deep due to its content and required slope.

-Depth of pipe from ground surface; Certain factors determine how deep the pipe is meant to be from the ground level.
+Certain factors determine how deep the pipe is meant to be from the ground level.
 With regards to supply, it is either just the need of protecting pipe from damage, prevent obstructions or for aesthetic reasons.
 For waste discharge, foul water pipes are underground mostly for hygienic reasons and due to slope level for pipes.
 The depth of pipe affects the decision of type of pipe required for supply.
 Pipes too close to the surface would be exposed to partial loadings from soil and imposed loads.
 Having the pipe 2 feet and beyond would be ideal for soil to deflect mechanical loadings.
 However pipes too deep into the ground might be exposed to seismic activity which in turn will cause damage to underground pipe.
 It’s a factor to consider although supply pipes in most cases aren’t meant to go beyond 2 feet beneath the ground level.
 For personal preference, if supply pipe is to be placed within 1 – 2 feet, material should be strong enough to withstand any possible weight within the domestic area.

-Chemical reactions with earth minerals; Aggressive soil conditions in certain cases will cause pipe to degrade, mostly by corrosion, an exposure to soil moisture and strong chemical compounds react negatively to certain materials.
+Aggressive soil conditions in certain cases will cause pipe to degrade, mostly by corrosion, an exposure to soil moisture and strong chemical compounds react negatively to certain materials.
 Metallic alloys in most cases, concrete pipes get affected when there is high acidity within soil however plastic pipes do resist this form of damage.

 Contacts from soluble chloride salts found in soil or water typically causes corrosion to metal surfaces.
 The severity of the corrosion is determined by the amount of moisture in soil, conductivity of the solution, the oxygen concentration within the soil and pH of the solution.
 Each metal degrades when exposed to specific element or compound present within soil.
 Going through research before installing a waste discharge or supply line underneath soil can be hectic; choosing plastic pipes is therefore the way the go provided supply and discharge lines don’t convey liquids with harmful objects or extreme temperatures.

-Internal water pressure; the flow rate of contained liquid usually tests the resolve of pipe materials, majorly at the joints.
+The flow rate of contained liquid usually tests the resolve of pipe materials, majorly at the joints.
 You have to ensure that material or pipe type preferred has to possess strong fittings or an adequate method of fusion to prevent leakages or damage to pipes from pressure of water.
 Heat fusion for PPR pipes can withstand a sustainable amount of pressure.
 Usage of pipes that utilize glue or rubber to remain firm can be effective although they are not advisably the best.
 For larger supplies, steel can be used because their joints are also firmly welded.
 For waste lines; within domestic regions, pressurizing the liquid is rarely required.
 Slopes are mainly used to each flow of conveyed liquid.